 Need to Know for Seattle

 Have we mentioned the rain in Seattle?
-Nearly every local in the city carries an umbrella with them.
+Nearly every local in the city carries a tiny umbrella with them, even if you don’t automatically see them pull it out.
 Additionally, while July and August are the warmer, dryer months, it is essential to be still prepared for cooler temperatures.
-Paddling on the open sea is often much more relaxed than the temperatures on land at the same time.
+Paddling on the open sea is often much more chilly than the temperatures on land at the same time.
 Being equipped with multiple layers will be necessary for comfortable paddling.